Dr Nahee Kang

 Nahee works on three strands of inter-related research:

-- The first strand stems from funded doctoral research funded by the Cambridge Political Economy Trust, and post-doctoral fellowship funded by Economic and Social Research Council (ESRC) which examined the institutional dynamics of late capitalism, and corporate and industrial change in East Asia.
+1. The first strand stems from post-doctoral fellowship funded by Economic and Social Research Council (ESRC) which examined the institutional dynamics of late capitalism, and corporate and industrial change in East Asia.

-- The second strand is on the political economy of the middle-income trap, funded by the British Academy’s Rising Star Engagement Award, explored a specific set of challenges that middle-income economies face in making the leap necessary to attain high-income status.
+1. The second strand is on the political economy of the middle-income trap, funded by the British Academy’s Rising Star Engagement Award, explored a specific set of policies challenges that middle-income economies face in making the leap necessary to attain high-income status.

-- The third, and most recent strand of work is on the new politics of solidarity in East Asia, funded by the King's College London-Nanyang Technological University Partnership Fund and the Academy of Korean Studies.
-The driving idea behind this project is that there is a limit to studying economies languishing in the trap, and to overcome the trap, closer scrutiny of high-income transition in East Asia is required, with focus on the politics that move policies.
+1. The third, and most recent strand of work, is on the new politics of solidarity in East Asia, funded by the King's College London-Nanyang Technological University Partnership Fund and the Academy of Korean Studies.
+The project examines the politics that is driving post-industrial growth in emerging and emerged parts of East Asia.

 Teaching